 Policy and procedures

-When a child leaves the school, the DSL should ensure his or her safeguarding records are securely transferred to the DSL in the receiving school in a timely fashion.
-Confirmation of receipt should be recorded.
+When a child leaves the school, the DSL ensures that his or her safeguarding records are securely transferred to the DSL in the receiving school or college in a timely fashion.
+Confirmation of receipt is recorded.